amqp-node/amqplib/doc/channel_api.md

   consume from this queue; if there already is a consumer, there goes your channel (so usually only useful if you've made a 'private' queue by letting the server choose its name).

+ * `priority` (integer): gives a priority to the consumer; higher priority consumers get messages in preference to lower priority consumers.
+See [this RabbitMQ extension's documentation][rabbitmq-consumer-priority]

  * `arguments` (object): arbitrary arguments.
 Go to town.